danschmidtke/academic-kickstart/content/currentprojects/WordReading/index.md

   focal_point:
 links:
 slides:
-summary: "Using machine learning to investigate factors that predict EFL reading development.
+summary: "In this study we used machine learning to investigate factors that predict EFL reading development.
 This project was published in [Reading Research Quarterly](https://ila.onlinelibrary.wiley.com/doi/epdf/10.1002/rrq.362/)."
 tags:
 - eye-tracking
 - individual differences